 Beidha, Neolithic Site

 Beidha is one of the oldest excavated Neolithic villages.
-Much has eroded, but remains are preserved from the Pre-Pottery Neolithic period (c.
-7200-6500 BC).
+Much has eroded, but remains are preserved from the Pre-Pottery Neolithic period (ca 7200–6500 BC).
 The earliest houses were round and built partly underground.
-Slots in the walls held wooden beams which supported the roof.
+Slots in the walls held wooden beams that supported the roof.
 After the site was destroyed by fire, it was rebuilt with rectangular and circular houses.
-The site was abandoned in 6500 B.C. and never again inhabited.
+The site was abandoned in 6500 BC and never again inhabited.

 Because of its resemblance to Petra, this site is often known as “Little Petra.”
 It is entered through a narrow, winding canyon (“siq”) known as the “cold Siq” (Siq al-Barid) because the high walls prevent sunlight from entering the canyon and warming it.
-The Siq is 350 meters long with three wider areas inside.
+The Siq is 1150 feet (350 m) long with three wider areas inside.
 Like its larger neighbor to the south, carved into the sandstone of Siq al-Barid are residences, storage areas, and tombs.